Alfresco/alfresco-sdk/README.md

 - ACS 6 used to run everything as `root`.
 - ACS 7 introduced an `alfresco` user, that should've been used after the `root` user completed its configurations in the Dockerfile.

-Due to a bug, this wasn't working in 7.0, but it's been fixed in 7.1.
+Due to a bug, this wasn't working in earlier SDKs, and has been fixed in SDK 4.3.

 In order to be retro-compatible with ACS 6, however, the user is specified in the SDK property `<alfresco.platform.docker.user>`.